FutureMind/koru/README.md

 From here it can be easily wrapped into RxSwift `Single<User?>` or Combine `AnyPublisher<User?, Error>`.

-## More options

-### Suspend, Flow and blocking function
+## Generated functions - Suspend, Flow and regular

-The wrappers handle original function signatures in three ways:
+The wrappers generate different return types based on the original function signature

 | Original | Wrapper |
 |-|-|